top of page

 Student Teacher

 Lila Warrilow has been dancing since the age of 3 and has trained in many styles of dance including highland, jazz, musical theatre, ballet, and contemporary.
 She has had the opportunity to learn from some amazing dance artists including Carol Anderson and Mateo Galindo Torres.
 Lila was a competitive highland dancer for a number of years and has received Honours through all of her highland theory examinations, which has nominated her for the SDTA North American Scholarship event twice.
 She is currently working towards the Highland Associates Exam to become a certified teacher with the SDTA.
 Lila has performed in many shows and community performances with the Owen Sound Dance Academy and had the opportunity to expand her contemporary dance artistry by participating in the spring pilot program for Wildflower Dance Arts, culminating in a performance at Earth Day Grey Bruce in the spring of 2022.
-Lila began assisting with ballet and highland classes in 2018 and is excited to begin teaching her own classes this year.
+In December 2022 Lila performed the title role of the Nutcracker in the Academy's production, and this past summer she had the exciting opportunity to train in ballet and contemporary at the Dance Arts Institute's summer intensive in Toronto.
+Lila began assisting with ballet and highland classes in 2018 and began teaching her own classes in the fall of 2022.
 She is looking forward to sharing her love of dance with all of our new and returning dancers!

 bottom of page